agonfo/u02-emergency-response/README.md

 The libraries used are the common - pandas and matplotlib - for more information please refer to `requiremenst.txt`
 - The code should run with no issues using Python 3.7

-NOTE: If necessary, please in line 18 and 19 of run.py , change the database_filenames and model_name used when calling process_data & train_classifier

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database